skelsec/asysocks/README.md

 ## :triangular_flag_on_post: Sponsors

-If you want to sponsor this project, you can do it on GitHub now!
+If you like this project, consider sponsoring it on GitHub!
+[Sponsors](https://github.com/sponsors/skelsec/)

 # asysocks
 Asynchronous Socks5 / Socks4 / HTTP proxy client and server library in pure python.

-## :triangular_flag_on_post: Sponsors

-If you want to sponsors this project and have the latest updates on this project, latest issues fixed, latest features, please support us on https://porchetta.industries/

 ## what is?
 The primary goal of this project to act as a universal proxy clinet/server library which you can use in your projects.